OB34F:

 The Effect of Radium Partitioning on Hydrothermal Fluid Flow Determination across Guaymas Basin (651753)

-Charlotte Kollman, Coastal Carolina University, Coastal and Marine Wetland Studies, Conway, SC, United States, Richard N Peterson, Coastal Carolina University, Coastal and Marine Systems Science, Conway, SC, United States, Andreas Teske, Univ of North Carolina, Marine Science, Chapel Hill, United States and Leigha Peterson, Coastal Carolina University, Conway, SC, United States
+Charlotte Kollman, Coastal Carolina University, Coastal and Marine Wetland Studies, Conway, United States, Richard N Peterson, Coastal Carolina University, Coastal and Marine Systems Science, Conway, SC, United States, Andreas Teske, Univ of North Carolina, Marine Science, Chapel Hill, United States and Leigha Peterson, Coastal Carolina University, Conway, SC, United States

 A Biogeochemical Model Tuned to Quantify Benthic Iron and Sulfur Cycling on the Oregon Shelf and Slope (655133)